tarikkavaz/open-with-context-menu/README.md

 }
 ```

-Then right-click any `.md` file and select "Open with External App" from the context menu.
+Then right-click any `.md` file and select "Open Files Externally" from the context menu.

 ## Configuration

 Configure apps and file type associations in VS Code settings:

 1. Open Settings (`Ctrl+,` / `Cmd+,`)
-2. Search for "Open With External App"
+2. Search for "Open Files Externally"
 3. Click "Edit in settings.json" to configure apps

 ### Configuration Format